 Miller, F. & Wallis, J. (2015).
 Social interaction and the role of empathy in information and knowledge management.
 In Hagen-McIntosh, J. (ed).
 Information and Data Literacy: The Role of the Library, Part V: Marginalized Populations’ Need for Information and Data Literacy.
 Apple Academic Press: New Jersey, USA.

 Peer-Reviewed Journal Articles

-Gillespie, A., Miller, F., Partridge, H., Bruce, C. & Howlett, A. (forthcoming, 2017).
+Gillespie, A., Miller, F., Partridge, H., Bruce, C. & Howlett, A. (2017).
 What do Australian library and information professionals experience as evidence?
 Evidence Based Library and Information Practice, Alberta, Canada.

-Miller, F. (2017) When immersive journalism met open ethnography (Notes From the Field) Global Ethnographic, Organisation for Identity and Cultural Development.
+Miller, F. (2017) When immersive journalism met open ethnography (Notes From the Field) Global Ethnographic, Organisation for Identity and Cultural Development, UK/Japan.

 Miller, F., Partridge, H., Bruce, C. & Hemmings, B. (2016).
 Designing informal learning experiences for early career academics using a knowledge ecosystem model, Journal of Further and Higher Education, vol. 40, no. 5.
 London, United Kingdom.
 DOI:10.1080/0309877X.2016.1177165

 Miller, F. Q. (2015).
 Experiencing information use for early career academics’ learning: A knowledge ecosystem model.
 Journal of Documentation, vol. 71 no. 6, pp. 1228 – 1249, London, United Kingdom.
 DOI: http://dx.doi.org/10.1108/JD-04-2014-0058